 Ana's Traveller Tip

-7. Organize your trip with the Roma Pass card
+Organize your trip with the Roma Pass

-Opening hours of attractions
+Opening hours of the attractions

-Check the opening hours and days of all the tourist attractions you want to visit.
+Look at the opening hours and days of all the tourist attractions you want to visit.
 The Colosseum is open all year round, but on Mondays in Rome most museums are closed and some may also be closed on public holidays.
 Make sure you do not activate the card on a Monday morning if you want to use it to access the Capitoline Museums or Castel Sant Angelo because you will find them closed and you will have wasted valuable time on your card.

 Plan your visits in advance

-In Rome most places are accessible on foot, but there are some like Villa Borghese or the Vatican City that are more remote and can take longer to reach.
+In Rome most places are accessible on foot, but there are some places like Villa Borghese or the Vatican City that are more remote and can take longer to reach.

 If you are traveling with children